Robert-van-Engelen/Forth500/manual.md

     _program_ ↲

 This marks `_program_` as the start of our code indicated by the `...`.
-This code is deleted by `_program_`.
+This code is deleted by executing `_program_`.

-A source code file might start with the following code to delete its definitions when the file is parsed again:
+A source code file might start with the following code to delete its definitions when the file is parsed again to be replace the old definitions with updated definitions:

     [DEFINED] _program_ [IF] _program_ [THEN] ↲
     MARKER _program_ ↲